New York archdiocese could get priest sex abuse czar

 Jones, a retired federal judge, was commissioned by the Archdiocese of New York in 2018 to conduct the review of the church’s handling of abuse allegations.

-In addition, Jones recommended the archdiocese hire “a compliance officer for the Office of Priest Personnel to monitor its functions and oversee the new document management system.”
+In addition, she recommended the archdiocese hire “a compliance officer for the Office of Priest Personnel to monitor its functions and oversee the new document management system.”

 Jones added that she and a team of lawyers have gone through all the personnel files for “every priest and deacon in the Archdiocese."

-“No Archdiocesan priest or deacon against whom there is a substantiated complaint of abuse of a minor is in the ministry today,” Jones said, adding that they looked at "several thousand files."
+“No Archdiocesan priest or deacon against whom there is a substantiated complaint of abuse of a minor is in the ministry today,” she said, adding that they looked at "several thousand files."

 Also, almost all of the complaints that have been lodged in the last few years against archdiocesan priests are not “complaints of current conduct,” Jones said during a press conference.

-In fact, there have been two complaints of sexual abuse of a minor by a priest that occurred after 2002, Jones said.
+In fact, there have been two complaints of sexual abuse of a minor by a priest that occurred after 2002, she said.

 "Sometimes you can't say much, all you can do is listen," Dolan said, when asked what he would say to skeptical victims and their advocates.
 "We still have a deep wound, We don't know if it will ever heal."

-“Victims are not going to report sex abuse by a cleric to a cleric, they’re just not,” said Clohessy.
+“Victims are not going to report sex abuse by a cleric to a cleric, they’re just not,” Clohessy said.

 If the archdiocese is “sincere,” it will play no role in the hiring of what are essentially watchdogs who police the priests, he said.

-Note: CORRECTION (Sept.
-30, 2019, 6:09 p.m.): An earlier version of this article misstated who appointed Barbara Jones to review documents seized from Michael Cohen.
-It was U.S. District Judge Kimba M. Wood, not Cardinal Dolan.
-The article also misstated when Wood appointed Jones.
-It was in April 2018, not September 2018.